T

 Insider tips

-• Learn a few basic Mandarin phrases; it can enhance interactions.
+• Learn a few basic Mandarin phrases; it's always appreciated.

 Packing highlights